-- Increases funding for the Golden State Teacher Grant Program with \$6 million onetime federal funds for special education teacher candidates in high need schools. - Provides an additional \$1 million for a total of \$3 million to reflect an increase for the Los Angeles County Office of Education to contract with the Simon Wiesenthal Center to support professional development and leadership training for education professionals related to antibias education. - Increases the Fiscal Crisis and Management Assistance Team (FCMAT) funding by \$750,000 for a new Chief Business Officer mentorship and professional development initiative, and baseline cost increases, and \$2.1 million ongoing for an increase for the California School Information Services division. - Adopts statutory changes to Special Education funding, to extend a moratorium on new single-district Special Education Local Plan Areas, require funding pass-through minimums in the Budget Year, and require the Department of Education to post local fiscal documents. - Adopts statutory changes to the Teacher Residency Grant Program, to require salaries or stipends, and extend service requirement deadlines. - Adopts various May Revision educator credentialing flexibilities. - Allows the California School Finance Authority (CSFA) to intercept local revenues for basic aid districts that would like to request Tax Revenue Anticipation Notes from CSFA. - Amends Community School statute to clarify that DREAM schools qualify for funding. - Approves various State Special Schools capital and planning expenditures. - Approves various federal fund adjustments, consistent with fund availability for local assistance. - Approves 45 new positions across various programs at the California Department of Education. - Approves 10 new positions for the Office of Cradle to Career, in GovOps.
+- Increases funding for the Golden State Teacher Grant Program with \$6 million onetime federal funds for special education teacher candidates in high need schools. - Appropriates \$1.5 million General Fund for the California Teachers Collaborative for Holocaust and Genocide Education to continue its work to develop and provide curriculum resources related to genocide and Holocaust education. - Provides an additional \$1 million for a total of \$3 million to reflect an increase for the Los Angeles County Office of Education to contract with the Simon Wiesenthal Center to support professional development and leadership training for education professionals related to antibias education. - Increases the Fiscal Crisis and Management Assistance Team (FCMAT) funding by \$750,000 for a new Chief Business Officer mentorship and professional development initiative, and baseline cost increases, and \$2.1 million ongoing for an increase for the California School Information Services division. - Adopts statutory changes to Special Education funding, to extend a moratorium on new single-district Special Education Local Plan Areas, require funding pass-through minimums in the Budget Year, and require the Department of Education to post local fiscal documents. - Adopts statutory changes to the Teacher Residency Grant Program, to require salaries or stipends, and extend service requirement deadlines. - Adopts various May Revision educator credentialing flexibilities. - Allows the California School Finance Authority (CSFA) to intercept local revenues for basic aid districts that would like to request Tax Revenue Anticipation Notes from CSFA. - Amends Community School statute to clarify that DREAM schools qualify for funding. - Extends existing law, until July 1, 2024, for the authorization for any holder of a credential or permit issued by the Commission on Teacher Credentialing for a substitute teaching assignment aligned with their authorization, including for staff vacancies, for up to 60 cumulative days for any one assignment. - Approves various State Special Schools capital and planning expenditures. - Approves various federal fund adjustments and one-time carryover, consistent with fund availability for local assistance.

+- Approves various federal fund adjustments, consistent with fund availability for local assistance. - Approves 45 new positions across various programs at the California Department of Education. - Approves 10 new positions for the Office of Cradle to Career, in GovOps.